-This verse may not be one of the most well-known, but it’s perfect for adolescents dealing with gossip.
+This verse may not be one of the most well-known in the Bible, but it’s perfect for children dealing with gossip.
 The Bible hits the nail on the head when it reminds us that we’re good at dishing out the criticism, but we don’t like to take it.

 Children tempted to get into squabbles and arguments can remember this scripture passage and learn to forgive others, since God has forgiven them.

 Out with the old, in with the new!
-This verse is fabulous for reminding kids that following Jesus isn’t just about getting a “free ticket to heaven”.
+This verse from God's Word is fabulous for reminding kids that following Jesus isn’t just about getting a “free ticket to heaven”.
 It’s a super-cool transformation that changes the way we think and act.

 Kids have a long journey ahead of them.
 If they learn to trust God and not their own “hunches” or “instincts”, they will make better decisions along the way.